lionelmace/iks-lab/book/connect-to-cloud.md

 # Connect to IBM Cloud

-1. Select the account **Lionel Mace's Account**.
-LMA with your email !!!
+1. Select your cloud account or the one provided by the trainer.

 1. Login to IBM Cloud
     ```sh